Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Background

 \subsection{Threat Model}

-We assume a privacy-preserving CNN inference system involving two parties, i.e., cloud and client.
-Specifically, cloud performs inference on client's sensitive data while ensuring that individual private data is not revealed to cloud, while no information about the cloud's proprietary DNN model parameters, e.g., weights, leaks to client.
+We focus on a privacy-preserving CNN inference system involving two parties, i.e., cloud and client.
+Specifically, cloud performs inference on client's sensitive data while ensuring that individual private data is not revealed to cloud, while no information about the cloud's proprietary CNN model parameters, e.g., weights, leaks to client.
 However, the model architecture or hyperparameters such as the number of layers, the type of layers, or input/output dimensions are known to both parties.

-As in prior art~\cite{choi2022impala,gilad2016cryptonets,huang2022cheetah,juvekar2018gazelle,mishra2020delphi,ran2023spencnn,rathee2020cryptflow2}, we assume that both parties are ``semi-honest.''
+As in prior art~\cite{choi2022impala,gilad2016cryptonets,huang2022cheetah,juvekar2018gazelle,mishra2020delphi,ran2023spencnn,rathee2020cryptflow2,roh2024flash}, we assume that both parties are ``semi-honest.''
 In other words, both cloud and client follow the protocol honestly, but they may try to learn additional information about the data or model beyond what is explicitly allowed by the protocol.

 \ignore{